Personal Injury

 Finally, you need to provide evidence of the damages you suffered due to the injury.
 This can include medical expenses, lost wages, and pain and suffering.

-Despite this, most accident cases are a balance between the defendant’s and plaintiff’s actions.
+Despite this, most car accident cases are a balance between the defendant’s and plaintiff’s actions.
 The courts use a legal concept called modified comparative negligence to determine fault in accident cases.
 According to SC Code *15-38-10, the court will reduce a plaintiff’s recovery if they share responsibility for the accident.
 In addition, if a plaintiff is more than 50 percent at fault, he or she cannot recover any compensation.

 Understanding these key elements is crucial to building a strong personal injury case in NC and SC.
 The skills of our Charlotte and Sumter personal injury lawyers could assist plaintiffs in both proving the defendant’s negligence and protecting themselves from contributory negligence accusations.